owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 This example is using a pre-trained inception model ([http://arxiv.org/abs/1512.00567](http://arxiv.org/abs/1512.00567)).
 The program starts by downloading the pre-trained model, creates a graph, and try to guess labels on a given image.

-I will simply add the the expected interface to transform this example into a Cortex :
+I will simply add the the expected interface to transform this example into a Cortex compatible with my previous declaration (_some error check and some code has been omited for clarity_):

-### In the cloud with GCP

-### In the cloud with AWS

-# Going deeper

-# Any real application?
+{{< highlight go >}}

-// Tensorflow is filling the cortical.Cortex interface type Tensorflow struct{}
+type sampleTensorflowCortex struct{}

-// NewCortex is filling the  ...
-func (t *Tensorflow) NewCortex(ctx context.Context) (cortical.GetInfoFromCortexFunc, cortical.SendInfoToCortex) {
+func (t *sampleTensorflowCortex) NewCortex(ctx context.Context) (cortical.GetInfoFromCortexFunc, cortical.SendInfoToCortex) {
         c := make(chan []byte)
         class := &classifier{
                 c: c,